 Mimic a newspaper

-It’s tough to say everything you want in 50 words, but if you use creative design tactics you can get your point across faster.
+It’s tough to say everything you want in 50 words, but if you use creative design tactics you can get your point across fast.

 Think of your email like a newspaper.
 What’s the first thing you read when you pick up the morning paper?
 The headline, right?
 It’s big, bold, and eye-catching.
 You likely move on to a subheading next to see if the article is worth reading.

-Use headlines and subheads in your email too.
-If subscribers are only going to read a handful of words, they’re more likely to read text that sits on the top of the email and what’s in larger font.
+Use headlines and subheads in your email, too.
+If subscribers are only going to read a handful of words, they’re more likely to read text that sits on the top of the email and whatever is in a larger font.

 Your headline should tease readers with an interesting piece of information and the subhead should complement it by providing a little more detail.